How to apply

 Unconditional offers are only made to applicants who have already met all the academic requirements for entry to their chosen course.

 All offers are subject to our Terms and Conditions.
-Terms and Conditions upon Acceptance of an Offer
+Terms and Conditions upon Acceptance of an Offer (PDF 103kB)

 We require all applicants to provide evidence of the qualifications upon which the offer of a place is based.
 If you are taking one of the following qualifications, and you will complete your exams after you have applied to the University, UCAS should provide us with your results automatically.